google-site-verification: google4ab79b2a6e49d135.html google-site-verification: google4ab79b2a6e49d135.html

 Charlene Dominello, Head Toddler Teacher (Academic Year)

 Charlene is a Cheshire native, mother of two, and a proud graduate of the Cheshire Nursery School!
 After completing her student observation at Norton Elementary School and receiving her bachelor's degree from Southern Connecticut State University, Charlene spent six years at Yalesville Elementary School in Wallingford.
-Realizing her real love was the youngest students, she switched to preschool and after a year in another pre-k program, she now comes home to CNS!
+Realizing her real love was the youngest students, she switched to preschool and after a year in another pre-k program, she came home to CNS!

 Sally Manning, Toddler Teacher (Summer)